Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 The longest finite bar $\beta_{\max}(L,L')$ in $\CB(L,L')$ is called the \emph{boundary depth}.
 As shown in \cite{Us}, $\beta_{\max}(L,L')\leq d_{\hn} (L,L')+\beta_{\max}(L,L)$ and, in particular, $\beta_{\max}(\varphi)\leq \|\varphi\|_{\hn}$.
 (In general, $\beta_{\max}(L,L)$ can be non-zero.
 For instance, for a displaceable circle $L$ bounding a disk of area $a$ in a surface, $\CB(L,L)$ has only one bar, which has length $a$, and hence $\beta_{\max}(L,L)=a>0$.)

-\begin{Remark}[Pinned bars] Our definition of a barcode is a simplification of the standard one in which, when $\Gamma=\{0\}$, a barcode is the collection of the intervals $[\CA(\eta_j), \CA(\gamma_j)]$ and $[\CA(\alpha_i),\infty)$ rather than just their length; see, e.g., \cite{PRSZ,UZ}.
-In general, with some more care in the choice of a singular decomposition, a finite bar is determined by $\CA(\gamma_i)$, viewed as an element of $\R/\Gamma$, and the difference $\CA(\gamma_i)-\CA(\eta_i)$ and an infinite bar is the pair $\CA(\alpha_i)\in \R/\Gamma$ and $\infty$.
+\begin{Remark}[Pinned bars] Our definition of a barcode is a simplification of the standard one in which, when $\Gamma=\{0\}$, a barcode is the collection of the intervals $[\CA(\eta_j), \CA(\gamma_j)]$ and $[\CA(\alpha_i),\infty)$ rather than just their length; see, e.g., \cite{PRSZ}.
+Hence, a bar is ``pinned'' to its beginning in $\R$.
+When working over the universal Novikov field $\Lambda$, the situation is similar, but now $\R$ is replaced by $\R/\Gamma$.
+Namely, with more care in the choice of a singular value decomposition, a finite bar is determined by $\CA(\gamma_i)$, viewed as an element of $\R/\Gamma$, and the difference $\CA(\gamma_i)-\CA(\eta_i)$, and an infinite bar is the pair $\CA(\alpha_i)\in \R/\Gamma$ and $\infty$; see \cite{UZ}.
 Thus a bar is ``pinned'' to a point in $\CS(L,L')/\Gamma$.
 However, then the position of each bar depends on the auxiliary data (reference paths and the Hamiltonian isotopy from $L$ to $L'$), and the shift resulting from a change of the data also depends on the connected component $\fc\in \pi_1(M; L,L')$.
 Since here we are mainly concerned with counting bars of length greater than $\eps$, the simplified definition is more convenient for our purposes. \end{Remark}

 The barcodes are fairly insensitive to small perturbations of the Lagrangian submanifolds with respect to the Hofer metric.
 Namely, assume that $d_{\hn}(L',L'')<\delta/2$.
 Then